 Even better, a working version of the final product (the Minimum Viable Product or MVP) is produced at every sprint.
 This allows the team to continuously improve the project with every work period, instead of trying to perfect the product right out of the gate.

 There is a Scrum vocabulary you'll need to get familiar with before digging into the methodology itself.
 Boiled down to its essence, Scrum requires three roles in its participants:

 - A product owner, who owns the scope, the backlog, and can clarify all questions

 - A Scrum Master, who facilitates the standup meetings and finds the most efficient way for the team to get work done

 - The team members, who are typically cross-functional and are under pressure to deliver

 The Scrum process itself involves:

-- A board (whether physical or digital) where the team can see what tasks are being worked on, by whom, and the status of each task
+- A board (either a physical or digital Scrum board) where the team can see what tasks are being worked on, by whom, and the status of each task

 - The product owner breaking down a massive project into individual tasks (the backlog) and prioritizing which tasks in the backlog must be dealt with first